-The retrofit of a showroom in Paris was an occasion to expose the power relationships in a construction site.
-The actors involved included human (the bureau de control, the direction of works, the contractor, subcontractors, facility managers, immigrant workers, designers, A/E engineering companies, suppliers, fire safety consultants, neighbors, etc.) and non-human (stone, water, dust, marmorino, etc.) agents.
+The retrofit of a showroom in Paris is an occasion to expose power relationships in a construction site.
+The actors involved include human actors (the bureau de control, the direction of works, the contractor, subcontractors, facility managers, immigrant workers, designers, A/E engineering companies, suppliers, fire safety consultants, neighbors, etc.) and non-human agents (stone, water, dust, marmorino, etc.).

-In an ex-post evaluation of the works, I raise issues about who builds our architectures, the inequalities engendered in the construction site, and the complex systems of power at the intersection of people, materials, and regulations (contracts, Gantt schedules, building codes, and security and safety codes).
+In an ex-post evaluation of the works, I raise questions about who builds our architectures, inequality in construction sites, and power dynamics at the intersection of people, materials, and regulations (contracts, Gantt schedules, and building, security, and safety codes).

 In 2011, Romania had just entered the European Union, bringing workforce from the peripheral to Europe’s central countries.
 Having witnessed extreme labor inequalities in Dubai (2009), I provided informal advocacy to Romanian immigrant workers in the construction site.
-As sub-contractors, their working conditions (salaries, working hours, health issues) were harsh.
+As sub-contractors, their labor conditions (salaries, working time, health) were harsh.

 Client: Fortebís Group

 Bureau de Control: Qualiconsult

 Security: Guy Chapoutot